Check cro.ie for availability of your chosen name

 If you are based outside Ireland please have a look at our Resources for very specific information just for your situation: https://www.osamcquillan.ie/resources/accounting-tips-from-dublin-accountants/how-to-start-a-company-in-ireland-if-you-are-based-outside-of-ireland/

 Please take 5 minutes to read our guidance on company formation below, detailing the types of companies we set up, the ordering process and what you can expect from OSA McQuillan during and after company incorporation.
 If you need any assistance, please give us a call at 01 2834123.

-We specialise in setting comapnies up for non-residents - you can see more information here:
+We specialise in setting companies up for non-residents - you can see more information here:

 The majority of new company set up in Ireland are companies limited by shares.
 This is the standard 'LTD' business structure for any company which has been formed with the intention of generating profit for the owners of the business.

-It is remarkably popular because it allows the sharing of profits amongst the shareholders whilst also offering restricted financial liability.
+It is remarkably popular because it allows the sharing of profits amongst the shareholders and putting a limit on how much the shareholders are responsible for.
 The shareholders are only responsible for company debts up to the value of the shares they hold in the company.
-So their personal assets will be protected, should the company encounter any financial difficulties.
+So their personal assets will be protected, if the company encounter any financial difficulties.

 This company structure is commonly used by non-profit organisations in the Ireland.
 It protects the personal finances of the company owners in a similar way as a company limited by shares.
 Instead of having shareholders and shares, it has guarantors and guarantees.
 The guarantors' financial liability is restricted to the amount of money they guarantee when forming the company.

 Rather than the company owners sharing profits, any money generated is paid back into the company to help further its aims.
 In some instances, the owners may take a share of the profits, but by doing so they will relinquish the company's right to apply for charitable status.